potassco/coom-suite/docs/index.md

 === "Workflow"
     The workflow of the *COOM Suite* is as follows:

-    1. First, a COOM model gets parsed and translated into a fact format which closely resembles the COOM language
+    1. First, the COOM input gets parsed and translated into a fact format which closely resembles the COOM language
     2. Next, these facts get refined by means of an ASP encoding into another, COOM-independent fact format